anjali-deshpande-hub/chronic_kidney_disease/team_project_2.md

 * Each team member must create, review, and merge a pull request
 * Each team member must contribute to the repository’s log
 * Each team member must create a video about their learnings and experience
+* Each project's README should describe the project, why the team approached the project the way they did, and should demonstrate thoughtful consideration of the guiding questions above.
+This is the best way to demonstrate your learning to prospective employers who may view this project on your profile.

 ## Resources from Part 1